 Please state clearly that you will provide a list of articles excluded at full text with reasons for exclusion.

-Describe here how you will collect and record outcome data and associated meta-data from included studies.
-How will the repeatability of this process be tested?
+Describe here how you will collect and record qualitative and/or quantitative outcome data and associated meta-data from eligible studies.
+This will normally include a data coding and extraction spreadsheet or checklist.
+Describe how the repeatability of this process will be tested.
+Describe process for obtaining and confirming missing or unclear information or data from authors.
 Please state that your extracted data records will be made available as additional files.

 Data synthesis and presentation